Northern Spain Road Trip: Sights & Map

 Zumaia and the Flysch Coast: Geotourism and spectacular cliffs

-Between Bilbao and San Sebastián lies one of the most underrated Hidden gems of Northern Spain: the Flysch Coast at Zumaia.
+Between Bilbao and San Sebastián lies one of northern Spain's most underrated hidden gems: the Flysch Coast near Zumaia.
 The rock strata here form perfectly horizontally striped cliffs that document over 60 million years of Earth's history.
-For geologists, these cliffs are the "book of the Earth"—for travelers, it is one of the most spectacular stretches of coastline in Europe.
+For geologists, these cliffs are the "book of the Earth"—for travelers, it's one of the most spectacular stretches of coastline in Europe.

-Hike along the Flysch Route: The best hike starts at the Hermitage of San Telmo In Zumaia.
+Hiking along the Flysch Route: The best hike starts at the Ermita de San Telmo in Zumaia.
 From there, a marked trail (GR-121) leads along the cliffs towards Deba – a total of 11 km one way.
 Allow 3–4 hours; sturdy footwear is essential.
 The most spectacular section is right at the beginning; the first 3 km offer the best views.
 The cliffs drop over 100 m vertically into the Atlantic – a highlight for drone pilots.

-Getaria – Txakoli vineyards right by the sea: The fishing village is located just 10 km east of Zumaia.
-Getaria with its famous Txakoli vineyards.
-The steep terraces stretch almost to the sea; the young, crisp white wine is the national drink of Basque pintxos culture.
-Visit the winery.
-Txomin Etxaniz (Visit + tasting €12 per person) or the smaller one Hiruzta.
-Getaria itself is also famous for grilled Dover sole – the restaurant Kaia Kaipe offers the best in all of Spain.
+Getaria – Txakoli vineyards right by the sea: Just 10 km east of Zumaia lies the fishing village of Getaria with its famous Txakoli vineyards.
+The steep terraces reach almost to the sea, and the young, crisp white wine is the national drink of Basque pintxos culture.
+Visit the Txomin Etxaniz winery (tour + tasting €12 per person) or the smaller Hiruzta.
+Getaria itself is also famous for grilled sole – the Kaia Kaipe restaurant offers the best in all of Spain.

-Hondarribia – The picturesque border town: The medieval fishing village lies at the mouth of the Bidasoa River (Basque border with France).
-Hondarribia.
+Hondarribia – The picturesque border town: At the mouth of the Bidasoa River (on the Basque border with France) lies the medieval fishing village of Hondarribia.
 Colorful houses with carved wooden balconies, a completely preserved city wall, and a tiny harbor with fishing boats.
-The Calle San Pedro Hondarribia is one of the most photographed streets in Spain – colorful facades with blue, red, and green accents.
+Calle San Pedro is one of the most photographed streets in Spain – colorful facades with blue, red, and green accents.
 In Hondarribia, you can eat excellent seafood and enjoy views across to France.

 Biarritz: French glamour and surfer's paradise on the Atlantic coast

-Only 30 km from San Sebastián, but a completely different world: Biarritz.
-Once the fashionable seaside resort of European aristocratic families (Napoleon III had the legendary [unclear] built here).
-Hôtel du Palais (built as a summer residence), today it is the surfing capital of Europe.
-The white coastal architecture in the Belle Époque style, the iconic Rocher de la Vierge and the promenade blends with the hustle and bustle of modern surfers, food trucks and boutique hotels.
+Just 30 km from San Sebastián, but a completely different world: Biarritz.
+Once the fashionable seaside resort of European aristocratic families (Napoleon III had the legendary Hôtel du Palais built here as his summer residence), today it's the surfing capital of Europe.
+The white Belle Époque coastal architecture, the iconic Rocher de la Vierge, and the promenade blend seamlessly with the hustle and bustle of modern surfers, food trucks, and boutique hotels.

-Grande Plage and the beaches of Biarritz: The Grande Plage The main beach is right in the center – perfect for families, but very crowded in summer.
-Surfers look for the Côte des Basques Further south lies the legendary surf beach with well-graduated waves suitable for all levels.
+Grande Plage and the beaches of Biarritz: Grande Plage is the main beach right in the center – perfect for families, but very crowded in summer.
+Surfers head south to Côte des Basques, the legendary surf beach with well-graded waves for all levels.
 Surf schools offer beginner courses from €40 for 2 hours, including board and wetsuit.
-Miramar beach It's quieter in the north, especially at high tide it's smaller, but more relaxed.
+Plage Miramar to the north is quieter, smaller especially at high tide, but more relaxed.

-Rocher de la Vierge – The landmark of Biarritz: A rocky outcrop in the sea, accessible via an iron bridge designed by Gustave Eiffel (yes, the one with the tower).
+Rocher de la Vierge – Biarritz's landmark: A rock in the sea, accessible via an iron bridge designed by Gustave Eiffel (yes, the one with the tower).
 At the top stands a 19th-century white Madonna statue, and the panoramic view of the Atlantic coast is spectacular.
-Free to enter, especially magical at sunset.
+Free entry, especially magical at sunset.

-Discover the Biarritz Lighthouse and the city: The Biarritz Lighthouse The 73-meter-high lighthouse, built in 1834, is a highlight.
-There are 248 steps to the top; admission is €3, and it offers panoramic views stretching to San Sebastián and the Pyrenees.
+Discover the Biarritz Lighthouse and the city: The Biarritz Lighthouse is a 73-meter-high structure dating back to 1834.
+Climb the 248 steps to the top; admission is €3, and enjoy panoramic views stretching to San Sebastián and the Pyrenees.
 The old town, with its Art Nouveau villas, is small but charming.
-Rue Mazagran is the best shopping street that Nevers Gallery the best antiques district.
+Rue Mazagran is the best shopping street, and the Galerie Nevers is the best antiques district.

-Culinary delights in Biarritz – Basque meets French: Les Halles de Biarritz It's a beautiful market hall in the center – perfect for picnic shopping with baguettes, cheese, ham, and local wine.
+Culinary delights in Biarritz – Basque meets French: Les Halles de Biarritz is a beautiful market hall in the city center – perfect for picnic shopping with baguettes, cheese, ham, and regional wine.
 Top restaurants:

-- Le Galion: Right by the harbor, fresh seafood, honest prices (menu €28).
+- Le Galion: Right on the harbor, fresh seafood, honest prices (menu €28).

 - Chez Albert: Traditional Basque cuisine, family-run for decades.
 Set menu €35.

-- Bistro of the halls: The perfect lunch spot right next to the market hall.
+- Bistrot des Halles: The perfect lunch spot right next to the market hall.
 Set lunch menu €16 including wine.

 - L'Etape: Modern bistro with creative menu, budget €40 in the evening.

 Campervan pitches in Biarritz: Parking a campervan in the city center is virtually impossible.
-The best options are:
+The best options:

 - Camping Biarritz: €40/night, a 20-minute walk to Grande Plage.
 Book early in summer.